ecshreve/cardz/README.md

 # cardz

-just a basic deck of cards right now
+implements a model for a deck of cards, and also has a command line blackjack game that uses that model.